 Being in debt may make you feel out of control and can summon up a whole range of emotions from feeling anxious or depressed to feeling ashamed or scared.
 Many people feel as though they can't face their debts and just want to hide away.
 You may even begin ignoring the official envelopes that fall through the door.
 If someone has ever suffered with any kind of mental health problem, being in debt may even trigger a relapse or 'bad episode'.
 For some people it can feel as though life isn't worth living anymore.

 "If you recognise any of the feelings above or your debts are causing you any level of distress and are impacting on your emotional or mental wellbeing then we can help you take back control."

 If you work in the horseracing industry and have been affected financially by the Coronavirus, we are here to offer you monetary guidance and support.
 We understand that you may be experiencing a drop in income if you are self-employed, have been laid off or if you are a furloughed worker (your employer cannot cover staff costs).
 We are offering hardship grants and there are support measures in place from the government to help you and remember, if you work in racing, you are never alone; our welfare officers and advisors are here to help over the phone on 0800 6300 443.

 Our Welfare Officers can support you to sort through your debts and identify which ones are the priorities.
 They can also put you in touch with specialist debt counsellors or advisors who can give you free debt advice and help you come up with a debt action plan to put you back in control.
 Our team are not here to judge you but want to listen and help.
-You can contact us in the following ways:
+You can contact us by calling us on 0800 6300 443.